aimhubio/aim/docs/source/using/sagemaker_notebook_ui.md

 Fore more information about indexing, see [Aim Storage indexing](../understanding/storage_indexing.html).

 ### Using Terminal

+In order to run Aim UI from a terminal, execute the following command:
 ```shell
 $ aim up --base-path=/proxy/absolute/<your-port>/aim-sage
 ```

-After running this command you will be able to open `<sagemker_instance>/proxy/absolute/<your-port>/aim-sage/` in browser.
+After running this command you will be able to open `<sagemker_instance>/proxy/absolute/<your-port>/aim-sage/` in your browser.
 The default port is `43800`.

-It is possible to set `__AIM_PROXY_URL__` env variable, and `aim up` command will print the generated url for Aim UI.
+It is possible to set `__AIM_PROXY_URL__` env variable, and `aim up` command will print out the generated url for Aim UI.

-To find your proxy url just copy your SageMaker URL and remove `/lab` postfix.
+To find your proxy url, just copy your SageMaker URL and remove `/lab` postfix.

 <img style="border: 1px solid #1d2253" src="../_static/images/using/sagemaker/sagemaker-terminal.png"/>